Statutes of the Fraternity

 The Fraternity admits only members who profess the traditional doctrine of the Catholic Church without compromise and who reject the numerous heresies that abound today, including among groups that present themselves as traditional.
 Below is a non-exhaustive list of positions that must be embraced to become a member of the Fraternity:

-- Outside the Catholic Church, there is absolutely no salvation (no exception).
+- Outside the Catholic Church, there is absolutely no salvation, with no exceptions.

-- Marriages between people of different countries or races are not a problem as long as the faith is preserved.
+- Marriages between people of different countries or races are not problematic, provided that the faith is preserved.

 You can find more information on these positions by visiting the website apologia.pages.dev/en or the website of the Most Holy Family Monastery, vaticancatholic.com.